-ACCESSORY USE, ACCESSORY STRUCTURE, OR ACCESSORY BUILDING.
-A ~~use or~~ structure which is ~~clearly incidental and secondary to the primary use not for residential occupancy~~ and which does not change the character ~~thereof, or zoning~~ including, but not limited to15 stables, barns, swimming pool, detached garages, bathhouses, greenhouses, tool sheds, and portable buildings over 120 square feet floor area.
+ACCESSORY USE, ACCESSORY STRUCTURE, or ACCESSORY BUILDING.
+A use or structure which is clearly incidental and secondary to the primary use and which does not change the character thereof, including, but not limited to, stables, barns, swimming pool, detached garages, bathhouses, greenhouses, tool sheds, and portable buildings over 120 square feet floor area.

-ADMINISTRATOR. ~~The administrative officer responsible for administration of this chapter;~~ ORDINANCE ADMINISTRATOR. ~~The authority responsible for the supervision of city ordinances.~~
+ADMINISTRATOR.
+The administrative officer responsible for administration of this chapter; ORDINANCE ADMINISTRATOR.

 AGRICULTURE.
-The science and art of farming and ranching; tillage; the cultivation of the ground for purpose of producing vegetables, fruits, and crops; or raising livestock.
+The science and art of farming and ranching; tillage; the cultivation of the ground for purpose of producing vegetables, fruits, and crops, or raising livestock.